aaronteague/BeerHustle/README.md

 ### Instructions to build ###
 1. Clone or download this repo
-2. Place keys.ts file in root of directory
+2. Place keys.js file in root of cloned directory
 3. Build Ionic app
  * a.
 Open beerApp folder in Visual Studio Code
  * b.
 Run this command in terminal: npm install